hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-setup.md

 ![Empty Compose Activity](/assets/images/bootcamp/native/setup-empty-activity.png)

-On the next screen, make sure you choose the "API 24" as that's required by the Turbo Native adapter.
+On the next screen, make sure you choose the "API 24" as that's required by the Hotwire Native adapter.

 ![API 24](/assets/images/bootcamp/native/setup-api-24.png)